joemoose/psiops/docs/playing.md

 PsiOps operates in two modes: **Operational** and **Combat**.

 Each mode represents a different scale of action.
-Operational mode zooms out to keep the mission moving forward.
-Combat mode zooms in to resolve conflict with tactical precision.
+Operational mode zooms out to keep the mission moving forward, while Combat mode zooms in to resolve conflict with tactical precision.

 The modes flow naturally into one another as the game’s pacing and focus shift in response to your actions and the situation.

 ### Operational Mode

-The majority of the game unfolds in *operational mode*.
+Most of the game unfolds in *operational mode*.
 This mode emphasizes your squad’s actions and the mission’s flow — planning, infiltrating, problem‑solving, and exploring.
 Time and distance are abstract.
 Minutes, hours, or days may pass during a single activity, depending on what matters to the story.
 The GM doesn’t track movement rates or distances unless they become relevant.

 If your squad needs to cross a forest, stake out a building, or wait for sunrise, that scene occurs next unless something interesting interrupts.